modo-lv/sekiro-checklist/pages/senpou_temple.md

 - Cave
   `:?` The cave next to the temple's back entrance.
   + [Mibu Balloon of Spirit]
-  - Out the other end
+  - Clifftop shrine
+    `:i` The secluded shrine you can reach by going through the cave.
     + [Pellet]
     + `@` [Senpou Esoteric Text]

 #### Halls of Illusion
-`:?` Ring the bell in the middle of the temple.
+`:?` Ring the bell in the middle of the temple main hall, behind the [sculptor's idol].
 - `!` [Illusive Hall Bell]
 + `l` [Roaring Hall Posting]
   `:?` In the room with the falling water.